About us

 Pascal Nuijten, PhD candidate

 Pascal obtained his BSc in Bioinformatics at LIACS Leiden University.
-Then he finished his master degree in Molecular Genetics & Biotechnology where he expanded his molecular and microbiological skills.
+Then he finished his master degree in Molecular Genetics & Biotechnology where he expanded his molecular and microbiology skills.
 Now he combines both disciplines for his work in the CarrionLAB.
 As a PhD student of the MicroRES project he is aiming to decipher the molecular mechanisms involved in the drought stress alleviating symbiose of microbes and plants to improve crop health and sustainability.

 Contact